'Modern Warfare 2' best FTAC Recon attachments and loadout

-Call of Duty Modern Warfare 2 has finally landed.
+Call of Duty Modern Warfare 2 is now in its third season.
 And now that players have had the chance to try out the huge suite of weapons available in the multiplayer, a meta is beginning to emerge.
 There’s no doubt that SMGs are most popular currently, but battle rifles like FTAC Recon are also very viable indeed.

 FTAC Recon players will know that the key to using the weapon correctly is keeping things as stable and recoil-free as possible.
 This is an extremely difficult weapon to use in its default state, but it can be significantly improved by using the best attachments.
 Then there’s the loadout in general, including the perks and gear that you’ll want to run alongside the FTAC Recon.